MikePt161/data_engineering_case_study/README.md

 ## ETL description

 Each ETL script has the same outline.
-Within main(), the produce_data function is used to extract the wanted features and, if all checks are successful, write the data to the designated output/ folder.
+Within main(), the produce_data function is used to extract the wanted features and, if all checks are successful, write the data to the designated output/ folder. <br>
+A logger is also used to monitor the script behaviour.

 ## CI/CD with Databricks Asset Bundles